accelero-cloud/appkernel/README.md

 ```python
 password = Parameter(..., to_value_converter=create_password_hasher(rounds=10), omit=True)
 ```
-Run the generators and validate the object (usually not needed, since it is implicitly called by save and dumps methods):
+Run the generators on the attributes and validate the object (usually not needed, since it is implicitly called by save and dumps methods):
 ```python
 user.finalise_and_validate()
 ```